 Oh, I can just imagine it, Sixie and Glitzy in the Tardis!
 Ha ha.
 Selby is one of those actors who’s been in almost everything but I mainly remember him from the old National Service sitcom Get Some In!
 And can someone please tell me why he hasn’t done any Big Finish???
 For this Fan Edit I’ve included a couple of deleted scenes for the sake of completeness in the first episode.
 They’re okay I suppose but I can see why they got left out.

 The biggest problem was working round the cutaways to the trial room, such as when Peri gets upset on discovering Marble Arch.
 That involved lots of covering up the joins with crossfaded music cues and cutting away slightly earlier than they did on telly.
-All the episodes come out quite short, which, given the amount of setup for the trial this story has to do, isn’t really surprising.
+All the episodes come out quite a bit longer than normal, certainly longer than I was expecting but, given the amount of setup for the trial this story has to do, perhaps that isn’t so surprising.